Additives and Trace Elements

 isn't as important as the consistency of it.
 But don't think

-you can skimp and save and not add anything to the tank for
+you can skimp and save by not add anything to the tank for

 months on end, as some of the animals will be literally starving